Audiogram: Type

 The type of elevated hearing that someone has could be sensorineural, conductive, or mixed.
 Sensorineural hearing loss occurs due to damaged hair cells in the cochlear or inner ear, or damage to the vestibulocochlear nerve.
 The most common causes of this type of loss are acoustic trauma (i.e. an explosion), ototoxic medications, or fetal complications at birth.
 On an audiogram, sensorineural hearing loss is shown when there is no air-bone gap or no separation between the air conduction and the bone conduction thresholds, yet they are both in the atypical threshold range.
 Conductive hearing refers to damage in the middle ear and has many potential causes including ear infections, ear wax build up, and ear tumors.
-This type of elevated hearing is illustrated on the audiogram when there is an air-bone gap of at least 15dB and the bone conduction thresholds are typical and the air conduction thresholds are atypical.
+This type of elevated hearing is illustrated on the audiogram when there is an air-bone gap of at least 15 dB and the bone conduction thresholds are typical and the air conduction thresholds are atypical.
 For mixed hearing loss, there is generally an issue involving both the outer/middle and inner ear.
 For instance, a buildup of ear wax would lead to middle ear issues and exposure to loud noises like gun shots would lead to inner ear issues, and if they occur simultaneously then the patient is experiencing mixed hearing loss or elevated hearing.
-Mixed hearing loss is shown on the audiogram as atypical bone and air conduction thresholds with an air-bone gap of at least 15dB.
+Mixed hearing loss is shown on the audiogram as atypical bone and air conduction thresholds with an air-bone gap of at least 15 dB.

 The degrees of hearing loss shown on an audiogram.

 Degree

 The degree of hearing loss is separated into seven different levels.
 There are slight differences in the measurements when discussing elevated hearing in children versus adults, but the ranges are relatively similar.
-The first being typical hearing, previously referred to as ‘normal,’ which ranges from -10-15dB HL in children and -10-20dB HL in adults.
-Slight hearing loss ranges from about 16-25dB, mild is in the 26-40dB HL range, moderate is 41-55dB HL, moderately severe is 56-70dB HL, severe hearing levels are 71-90dB HL, and lastly profound hearing levels are 91dB HL and louder.
+The first being typical hearing, previously referred to as ‘normal,’ which ranges from -10-15 dB HL in children and -10-20 dB HL in adults.
+Slight hearing loss ranges from about 16-25 dB, mild is in the 26-40 dB HL range, moderate is 41-55 dB HL, moderately severe is 56-70 dB HL, severe hearing levels are 71-90 dB HL, and lastly profound hearing levels are 91 dB HL and louder.
 The degree of one’s hearing loss can help an audiologist determine which assistive hearing technology will be the most effective for them, if the patient wishes to use them.